operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_kustomize_manifests.md

 ### Options

 ```
       --apis-dir string     Root directory for API type defintions
   -h, --help                help for manifests
       --input-dir string    Directory containing existing kustomize files
       --interactive         When set or no kustomize base exists, an interactive command prompt will be presented to accept non-inferrable metadata
-      --operator-name string   Name of the operator
       --output-dir string   Directory to write kustomize files
   -q, --quiet               Run in quiet mode
 ```

 ### Options inherited from parent commands